Frequently Asked Questions

-There is currently no application or sign-up process for SEED.
-Invitation mailers will be sent to randomly selected households at the end of the year.
+There is no application or sign-up process for SEED.
+Invitation mailers have been sent to randomly selected households.

 To be eligible for SEED, a recipient must be at least 18 years of age, occupy a residence within the City of Stockton - located in a neighborhood where the median income is at or below $46,033, AND be invited by mail to participate.
 To identify recipients, we will send application mailers to approximately 1,000 potential recipients at the end of the year.
 From those who reply to the mailer, at least 100 recipients will be randomly selected to receive the guaranteed income.
 Anyone not selected will be invited to participate in the research as a member of a comparison group.